Shopify Capital Review 2023

 Before qualifying for Shopify Capital, you must sell on Shopify for at least 90 days.
 Other than that requirement, you don’t need to meet any specific qualifications regarding time in business, revenue, or personal credit score.

 Instead, Shopify will evaluate your cash flow based on your Shopify activities.
 The company does not disclose the criteria it uses to determine whether you receive an offer.
-To be eligible for funding, however, you’ll definitely need to:
+To be eligible for funding, however, you’ll need to:

 - Have a profile that is considered low-risk